antonio-alro/beer-tap-dispenser-challenge/README.md

 - An use case to get the spending for a certain dispenser.

 ### Implementation decisions
+In this section, you can find some decisions that were made during the development:
 1. Use of UUIDs as primary key for database tables.

    It has advantages and disadvatages but we decided to use them for these reasons: